fan40/python_network_automation/README.md

 ## 📁 Project Structure

-- `script.py`: main automation script
+- `script.py`: main automation script for R1 to S7
-- `automation/`: Python scripts for specific tasks
+- `server.py`: main automation script for servers
 - `topology/lab.png`: image and description of the lab
 - `config_equipement/`: backup for each equipment
 - `config_server/`: backup for DHCP,DNS